mmsaki/zero-knowledge/examples/square_root/readme.md

 ```

 - Keyword `field` is basic type, which is an element of a given prime field
-- Keywork `private` siganls we do not want to reveal this input, but still prove that we know its value
+- Keyword `private` signals we do not want to reveal this input, but still prove that we know its value

 Install zokrates: